Best Acoustic Guitars Under $1000

-The Martin Custom D Classic Mahogany is one of those guitars.
+The Martin DRS2 is one of those guitars.

-The Martin Custom D Classic features a dreadnought-style body with a solid Sitka spruce top and solid mahogany back and sides and a mahogany neck.
-The mahogany combines with the spruce top to provide a nice combination of depth, volume and clarity.
+The DRS2 features a dreadnought-style body with a solid Sitka spruce top and solid sapele back and sides and a select hardwood neck.
+The sapele combines with the spruce top to provide a nice combination of depth, volume and clarity.

-The fingerboard and bridge are Indian rosewood, a quality choice in a guitar at this price point.
+The fingerboard and bridge are black richlite, an interesting choice in a guitar at this price point.
 In fact, this is about the best Martin I've seen for under a grand.
-While a guitar company known for high-end acoustics would typically cut a lot of corners on lower-priced instruments, here we see solid woods and some excellent appointments.
+While a guitar company known for high-end acoustics would typically cut a lot of corners on lower-priced instruments, here we see some excellent appointments.
 Well done, Martin!

-All that said, even though I love to see real Indian rosewood and solid mahogany in acoustic guitars, the over-harvesting of traditional tonewoods is a serious issue.
+Alternative tonewoods and materials like Richlite and sapele might give pause, but really they shouldn't.
+The over-harvesting of traditional tonewoods is a serious issue.
 Brands like Martin and Taylor have become leaders in the responsible management of wood resources.

 So, particularly when you look at guitars at this price range and lower, don't be surprised to see some alternative tonewoods used.
 That's okay, and it's something we all need to get used to.